henryaddison/mlde/README.md

   * model: `cncsnpp`
   * continuous: train the model with continuously sampled time steps.

-Any datasets are assumed to be found in `${DERIVED_DATA}/moose/nc-datasets/{dataset_name}/`.
-In particular, the config key config.data.dataset_name is the name of the dataset to use to train the model.

 Functionalities can be configured through config files, or more conveniently, through the command-line support of the `ml_collections` package.